-MSPC is additionally concerned with the exemption for financial institutions and other entities subject to the Gramm Leach Bliley Act (GLBA) from the consumer privacy protections of the SAFE DATA Act.
-GLBA, a law enacted in 1999 that is significantly outdated in its extremely narrow privacy protections, which do not provide anything close to the privacy protections that the SAFE DATA Act extends to consumers.
-For instance, GLBA requires that an entity sharing consumer financial data with unaffiliated third parties for marketing purposes provide an annual opt-out notice in writing, which most consumers never read.
-It does not however require any access, correction or deletion of consumers' financial data upon request, as SAFE DATA would require of every other consumer-facing business on Main Street that is not a bank or credit union.
-Therefore, exemptions for financial institutions and other entities subject to GLBA permit these select consumer-facing businesses to avoid the bill's privacy requirements and leave consumers unprotected while feeling a false sense of security they are fully covered.
+MSPC has additionally been concerned with the exemption for financial institutions and other entities subject to the Gramm Leach Bliley Act (GLBA) from the consumer privacy protections in federal legislation.
+GLBA, a law enacted in 1999 that is significantly outdated in its extremely narrow privacy protections, which do not provide anything close to the privacy protections that the Committee's previously considered legislation extends to consumers.
+For instance, GLBA requires that an entity sharing consumer financial data with unaffiliated third parties for marketing purposes provide an annual opt-out notice in writing, which most Main Street Privacy Coalition September 28, 2021 Page 3 consumers likely never read.
+GLBA does not, however, require any access, correction or deletion of consumers' financial data upon request, as past privacy bills in this Committee would require of every other consumer-facing business on Main Street that is not a bank or credit union.
+Exemptions for financial institutions and other entities subject to GLBA permit these select consumer-facing businesses to avoid proposed federal privacy bills' requirements and leave consumers unprotected while feeling a false sense of security they are fully covered.